Stacey Dash Splits From Fourth Husband After Two Years Of Marriage

-The 53-year-old former actress married Marty, an attorney, in a secret ceremony on April 6, 2018, just ten days after the couple first met.
+The 53-year-old former actress married Marty, an attorney, in a secret ceremony on April 6, 2018, just 10 days after the couple first met.
 Dash had just backed out of her plans to run for Congress in California as a Republican.

 “Deciding to withdraw my candidacy was a difficult choice, but I have to go where I feel God is leading me.”